BattousaiW/alx-higher_level_programming/0x00-python-hello_world/README.md

 Complete this source code to print object-oriented programming with Python, followed by a new line.

 9. Easter Egg - a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+10. Linked list cycle  a function in C that checks if a singly linked list has a cycle in it.

+    Prototype: int check_cycle(listint_t *list);
+    Return: 0 if there is no cycle, 1 if there is a cycle